paseo-network/paseo-action-submission/pas/PAS-11-Providers-Requirements.md

 ### Communication Response Time
 The provider should answer to a DM or tag in the Core & Infra channel within 72 hours of the message.

+### Node Versions
+Nodes must be upgraded to the latest stable release within one week of its official availability.